- Types of Premises Liability Cases We Handle in South Texas

 A property owner who demonstrates negligence regarding the safety of their property puts others at risk of serious harm.
 No one should expect you to pay for the injuries you sustained as a result of someone else’s careless actions.
 If you or a loved one has been injured on another person’s property due to an unsafe condition, you may be entitled to significant compensation for your injuries.

-The Corpus Christi premises liability lawyers at Herrman & Herrman, P.L.L.C., are ready to help you fight to receive the compensation you need to cover your medical bills and move forward with your life.
+The Corpus Christi premises liability lawyers at Herrman & Herrman, P.L.L.C., are ready to help you fight to receive the compensation you need to cover your medical bills, lost wages, physical pain and suffering, disfigurement, mental anguish and move forward with your life.
 We are committed to holding the negligent property owner accountable.
 Our trial attorneys have the skill and experience necessary to help you seek justice.

 You need to act quickly after a serious property accident to protect your legal rights and file your claim before it is too late.
 Take the first step toward seeking full compensation by contacting Herrman & Herrman, P.L.L.C., at (361) 882-4357 right now.